 All bed linen and towels will be changed upon guests’ requirements and washed at a high temperature, in accordance with NPHO guidelines.

 Shared Equipment will be sanitized before, during and after each shift or usage.
-This includes: phones, keyboards, computers and other communication devices, payment terminals, kitchen implements, Food & Beverage equipment such coffee machines etc. engineering tools, cleaning equipment, security keys and any other direct contact items used throughout the property.
+This includes: phones, keyboards, computers and other communication devices, payment terminals, kitchen implements, Food & Beverage equipment such as coffee machines etc. engineering tools, cleaning equipment, security keys and any other direct contact items used throughout the property.

 The maintenance and cleaning of Air Conditioning is completed according to NPHO protocols.